Imagine this. During a performance, you’ve got your guitar nicely overdriven while you play a solo. Cool, you sound great.

-- Separate output for tuner, so you can easily send a clean signal to your tuner.
+- Separate output for a tuner, so you can easily send a clean signal to your tuner.

 - 25K impedance is designed primarily to work with guitars with active pickups.

-- Quite expensive compared to others on this list.
+- The price is expensive compared to others on this list.

-- Needs to be plugged in or powered off a battery.
+- It needs to be plugged in or powered off a battery.

 Dunlop DVP4 X Mini

-- AUX connection for tuner or expression controller.
+- AUX connection for tuner or expression pedal.

 - Small and lightweight.